jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 * Place the file in the "icons" directory

+* If the icon requires a dark theme variant, repeat the process and append "_dark" to the name.

 * Optional: To build and test the project with the new icons, run the `generate_icons.py` script in the extras directory.
 This will generate the DPI variants, reference them in the csproj file and icon map.

 * Create a pull request with your changes